dustinpfister/blog_posts/_posts/blog-post-plan-for-2022.md

 Although I might end up writing less in terms of new content this year, over all I might end up writing more this coming year.
 Not in the form of new posts, but in the form of greatly expanding content that I have all ready wrote before hand.
 The reason why I say that is because I have all ready wrote a whole lot of blog posts on interesting topics, but the current state of many of them might be only a few hundred words, but they could easily be expanded to thousands because there is just so much ground to cover with them actually.

-## 3 - Working out more todo lists
+## 3 - Working out more with todo lists

+One thing that I started last year is a folder in my main [Github Repository in which I store the markdown file source code for these blog posts that is a collection of todo lists](https://github.com/dustinpfister/blog_posts/tree/master/todo).

 ## 4 - Conclusion